conlangtools/chronlang-engine/CONTRIBUTING.md

 ## Preface
 Thanks for your interest in the project and in contributing to the Chronlang Engine codebase.

-At present, the requirements of the project are fluid, which is not conducive to open collaboration However, I _am_ open to suggestions if you have specific ideas of how you'd like to contribute.
+At present, the requirements of the project are fluid, which is not conducive to open collaboration;
+However, I _am_ open to suggestions if you have specific ideas of how you'd like to contribute.

 ## Before Contributing